-Several children in the school are allergic to Nuts, Eggs, Seafood, Fish and Dairy, some life threatening.
-All parents are requested to refrain from sending children to school with peanuts, peanut butter, peanut products including Nutella type spreads, fish, and whole eggs.
+Several children in the school are allergic to Nuts, Eggs, Seafood, Fish and Dairy, some life-threatening.
+All parents are requested to refrain from sending children to school with nuts and nut products, fish (Yr 2 only), and whole eggs.
 This policy is enhanced by the 'No sharing of Food' rule.